nathansolomon1678/nathansolomon1678.github.io/food/Cauliflower_and_leek_soup/index.md

 * Veggie stock
 * Salt
 * Pepper
-* Textured vegetable protein
-* Paprika
-* Liquid smoke
+* Bacon bits (or substitute made from TVP, paprika, liquid smoke, & salt)

 ## Instructions
-Prepare "bacon bits" from TVP, paprika, liquid smoke, and salt.
-Caramelize onions and leeks in a pot, then add everythin else and simmer until softened.
-Blend that, then add "bacon bits" as garnish.
+Caramelize onions and leeks in a pot, then add everything except bacon and simmer until softened.
+Blend that, then add crumbled bacon as garnish.